martinfou/ocrinvoice/docs/architecture/system_architecture.md

 ## 🏗️ System Overview

 The OCR Invoice Parser is a comprehensive system for extracting structured data from PDF invoices using advanced OCR techniques.
-The system consists of both command-line interface (CLI) and desktop graphical user interface (GUI) components, providing flexibility for different use cases.
+The system consists of both command-line interface (CLI) and desktop graphical user interface (GUI) components, providing flexibility for different use cases. **The MVP is now complete with all core features fully functional.**

 ## 🎯 Architecture Goals